node-red/node-red.github.io/docs/getting-started/docker.md

 This guide assumes you have some basic familiarity with Docker and the [Docker Command Line](https://docs.docker.com/engine/reference/commandline/cli/).
 It describes some of the many ways Node-RED can be run under Docker and has support for multiple architectures (amd64, arm32v6, arm32v7, arm64v8 and s390x).

-As of Node-RED 1.0 this project provides the build for the `nodered/node-red` container on [Docker Hub](https://hub.docker.com/r/nodered/node-red/).
-Note: the name has changed to nodered/node-red.
+As of Node-RED 1.0 the repository on [Docker Hub](https://hub.docker.com/r/nodered/node-red/) was renamed to `nodered/node-red`.

 Previous 0.20.x versions are still available at https://hub.docker.com/r/nodered/node-red-docker.

 ### Quick Start
 To run in Docker in its simplest form just run:

     docker run -it -p 1880:1880 --name mynodered nodered/node-red

 Let's dissect that command:

     docker run              - run this container... initially building locally if necessary -it                     - attach a terminal session so we can see what is going on -p 1880:1880            - connect local port 1880 to the exposed internal port 1880 --name mynodered        - give this machine a friendly local name nodered/node-red        - the image to base it on

 Running that command should give a terminal window with a running instance of Node-RED.